s4sweta/FLAM_Assignment/README.md

 Hey!
 Welcome to the Co-Draw project files.
 This application is a front-end web client designed to act as a real-time, collaborative drawing canvas.

-Right now, the code we have is a fully functional front-end drawing application that is styled beautifully in a dark mode.
+The code we have is a fully functional front-end drawing application that is styled beautifully in a dark mode.
 It also contains the structure and logic hooks needed to connect to a future Node.js server for true real-time collaboration.

 **Features**